M-a-t-e-o/M-a-t-e-o/README.md

 ## > Hello World!! <br> > _

 ### 👨‍💻 About Me:
 Hi!
-I'm Mateo Peña, former student in the university of Zaragoza (UNIZAR), Spain. <br>
+I'm Mateo Peña, a student of computer engineering at the University of Zaragoza (UNIZAR), Spain. <br>
 Some of the things I like are:
 - Coding 📡
 - Videogames 🎮